Nirvan007/SmartBank_Project/README.md

 * Over temperature protection
 * Battery NTC protection

-# Tools Used
+## Tools Used
-### EasyEDA
+#### EasyEDA
-EasyEDA is a web-based EDA tool suite that enables hardware engineers to design, simulate, share - publicly and privately - and discuss schematics,       simulations and printed circuit boards.
+EasyEDA is a web-based EDA tool suite that enables hardware engineers to design, simulate, share publicly and privately and discuss schematics, simulations and printed circuit boards.
+For more details refer: <https://easyeda.com/>

-### Arduino IDE
+#### Arduino IDE
-Arduino Integrated Development Environment - or Arduino Software (IDE) - contains a text editor for writing code, a message area, a text console, a toolbar with buttons for common functions and a series of menus.
+Arduino Integrated Development Environment or Arduino Software (IDE) contains a text editor for writing code, a message area, a text console, a toolbar with buttons for common functions and a series of menus.
 It connects to the Arduino hardware to upload programs and communicate with them.

+#### Fritzing
+Fritzing is an open-source hardware initiative that makes electronics accessible as a creative material for anyone.
+We offer a software tool, a community website and services in the spirit of Processing and Arduino, fostering a creative ecosystem that allows users to document their prototypes, share them with others, teach electronics in a classroom, and layout and manufacture professional PCBs.

+####Autodesk Fusion 360
+Fusion 360 is a cloud-based 3D modeling, CAD, CAM, CAE, and PCB software platform for professional product design and manufacturing.

+## Reference SoC Circuit Diagram